-Current Status Number of Land Plots Comments

-Expropriation 20 The expropriation procedures are in process.
-On the one side seventeen (17) of the APs agree to the project, however, the land plots are burdened with mortgages, which is why they are unable to sign the purchase agreement, on the other side three (3) of them do not agree to the compensation amount.
-Accordingly, the department appealed to the court.
-Estimated deadlines for completion of expropriation procedures is May 2023.

-Under the registration 24 N/A
+Current status Number of land plots Comments Expropriation 4 The expropriation procedures are in process.
+On the one side 4 (four) of the APs agree to the project, however, the land plots are burdened with mortgages, which is why they are unable to sign the purchase agreement.
+Estimated deadlines for completion of expropriation procedures is September 2023.
+Under the registration 20 N/A